vsergeev/yatumblr-backup/README.md

 ## yet another tumblr backup script

 yatumblr-backup (yet another tumblr backup script) fetches blog info and all raw posts and writes them to a gzipped JSON file.
-The fetched content is retained in the original JSON format returned by the Tumblr API.
-If tumblr gets nuked you can post-process the high-fidelity JSON later.
+The fetched content is retained in the original JSON format returned by the [Tumblr API](http://www.tumblr.com/docs/en/api).
+If tumblr gets nuked you can post-process the high fidelity JSON later.

 Requires a [Tumblr API key](http://www.tumblr.com/oauth/apps) stored in file `apikey`.
 Compatible with both Python 2 and Python 3.

 ```
 Usage: yatumblr-backup.py <tumblr hostname> [target directory]